wennjie/react-redux-ionic/README.md

 ### Adding markers

 To make the map useful, we want to add markers for our datapoint.
 We connect the MapView component to our data store in the same way we did for the list - using a container.
 Create a copy of `VisibleActivityList.js` and rename it to `VisibleActivityMap.js`.
-The only changes we need to make the import of the MapView component and exporting the MapView in connect().
+The only changes we need to make is the import of the MapView component and exporting the MapView in connect().

 ```jsx
 import { connect } from 'react-redux'